 We need to culturally change how people interact with their daily tools, and how they think about time allocation.
 Getting investment teams to adopt a new platform is the biggest area where I hear firms are struggling.

 Generally, the sentiment has changed a lot over the last few years.
-When I got into the industry about seven years ago, people told me it didn’t make sense to become data-driven because VC is mostly private investors investing in private companies.
+When I got into the industry about eight years ago, people told me it didn’t make sense to become data-driven because VC is mostly private investors investing in private companies.
 Neither one of them has to disclose any information and the information that is available is there because the company or investors want it so.
 The other argument I would hear is that with early-stage investing, the data that’s available is unstructured and qualitative, and that’s hard to process.

 We know today that there are way more digital footprints available on companies than you could get by looking into a data room, for example.
 There’s a huge volume of both quantitative and qualitative data available about every company and the challenge is to find the signal in the noise of that digital footprint.
 We can do that now with large language models—we can process that unstructured data, semi-quantify it, and make sense of it.